Collection Development Policy

 • New, more current, or more comprehensive resources are available

-• A more desirable format of the content is available
+• A more desirable or accessible format is available

 • Duplication